Shkulipa/football-manager-backend/README.md

 (You can check file with rules: .husky/commit-msg)

 ## CI/CD (deploy)
-1. i am using railway.app here
+1. I am using railway.app here
 2. login there
 3. there is a folder with name "football-manager", there 2 brunches for prod and dev